dylan-lang/opendylan/documentation/website/source/proposals/dep-0001-dep-process.rst

 list.
 Before submitting a (new revision of a DEP) the author must do the following:

-* Read the DEP to check if it is ready: sound and complete.
+* Read the DEP to check if it is ready, sound, and complete.
 The ideas must make technical sense, even if they don't seem likely to be accepted.